 wp_is_post_revision()

-Determines if the specified post is a revision.
+Determines whether the specified post is a revision.

 Uses: wp_get_post_revision()